rgdonohue/latin-america-fishing-crime-reporting/README.md

    - The script identifies mentions of specific entities:
      - FMFO plants (by name)
      - Topics of interest
-     - Vessels (by name, IMO, or registration number)
+     - Vessels by name
      - Vessel owners

 2. **Entity Matching:**
-   - Cleaning and normalizing entity names (removing "S.A.", "S.R.L.", etc.)
+   - Direct string matching against the provided entity lists
-   - Fuzzy matching to account for spelling variations
+   - Matches are case-insensitive to catch variations in capitalization
-   - Contextual analysis to reduce false positives

 3. **Result Compilation:**
    - Matches are recorded along with the URL to the original crime report